 When using the twin needle, be sure to select the twin needle setting, otherwise the needle may break or the machine may be damaged.
-Select a stitch.

 - For details on selecting a stitch, refer to "Selecting stitching" (page 68). - For details on the stitches that can be sewn with the twin needle, refer to "Stitch Settings" (page 128).